tehgeii/TGO/README.md

 - **Exit**: quit the script.

 How to run
-1. Get and download 'TGO.bat' from the [latest release](https://github.com/tehgeii/TGOpti/releases).
+1. Get and download `TGO.bat` from the [latest release](https://github.com/tehgeii/TGO/releases).
-2. Right-click TGO.bat and choose "Run as administrator".
+2. Right-click `TGO.bat` and choose "Run as administrator".
 3. Use the on-screen menu to pick an option and follow any prompts.
 4. Restart your PC for changes to take effect